TheDomcio/WonderfulPolishLanguage/README.md

 - [Rosyjski z duszą - darmowe materiały do pobrania](http://www.rosyjskizdusza.com/materialy-do-pobrania/) - Here you can download for free a few PDFs about Russian language learning, for example about pronunciation.
 - [Słownik polsko - rosyjski by Glosbe](https://pl.glosbe.com/pl/ru) - Polish-Russian dictionary containing over 160 thousand phrases.

+#### Silesian (Śląski)

+- [Słownik Śląśki](http://www.slownikslaski.pl/index.html) - Here you will find a dictionary, thanks to which you will be able to learn a lot of Silesian words ([Here is the Polish-Silesian version](http://www.slownikslaski.pl/polskoslaski.html)).
+If you would like to read some short stories - Silesian fairy tales, you will find them [here](http://www.slownikslaski.pl/berybojki.html).
+[On this subpage]() you will find, among others, Silesian versions of names.
+The website, of course, also offers a lot of information about Silesia itself.
+- [Słowniczek gwarowy](http://www.isibrno.cz/~malczyk/ondrslow.htm) - A small dictionary of the Silesian language.
+[Here - on this subpage](http://www.isibrno.cz/~malczyk/czasslow.htm) you will find words that are not included in it, and users have suggested [to add] them.
+- [Etnolekt Śląski]([https://pl.wikipedia.org/wiki/Etnolekt_%C5%9Bl%C4%85ski](https://pl.wikipedia.org/wiki/Etnolekt_śląski)) - Quite a good article on Wikipedia about the Silesian language.
+Also the short one about the Silesian alphabet - [slabikŏrzowy szrajbōnek]([https://pl.wikipedia.org/wiki/%C5%9Alabik%C5%8Frzowy_szrajb%C5%8Dnek](https://pl.wikipedia.org/wiki/Ślabikŏrzowy_szrajbōnek)).
+There is also [an official Silesian version of Wikipedia]([https://szl.wikipedia.org/wiki/Przodni%C5%8F_zajta](https://szl.wikipedia.org/wiki/Przodniŏ_zajta)).
+If you like to play [Minecraft](https://www.minecraft.net/pl-pl), you will also find the Silesian language version there.
+You can also browse [Facebook in this language](https://sz-pl.facebook.com).

 #### Slovak (Słowacki)

 - [Wielojęzyczny portal do nauki języka słowackiego](https://slovake.eu/pl) - Polish version of multilingual Slovak language learning portal.
 There is a level of difficulty A1, A2, B1 and B2, a lot of basics and grammar and a nice graphic design (Free registration is required for full functionality).